Mass. RMV starts dropoff service for some transactions

 “This alternative service channel will help meet increased RMV service demands during a time when services are limited by appointment-only due to the need to enforce social distancing to keep our customers and employees safe,” Registrar Jamey Tesler said in a statement.

-Some of the transactions eligible for the dropoff service include to registering and titleing a vehicle; transferring plates; and registration reinstatements.
+Some of the transactions eligible for the dropoff service include to registering and titling a vehicle; transferring plates; and registration reinstatements.

 Registration renewals will still be conducted exclusively online or by mail.